abinit/abiconda/README.md

 ## Troubleshooting

-All the conda applications should use libraries installed inside the anaconda directory.
+- All the conda applications should use libraries installed inside the anaconda directory.
-As a consequence, the use of the ``$LD\_LIBRARY\_PATH`` (linux) or ``$DYLD\_LIBRARY\_PATH`` (MacOsx) environment variables is strongly discouraged as it can lead to runtime errors and malfunctioning.
+  As a consequence, the use of the ``$LD_LIBRARY_PATH`` (linux) or ``$DYLD_LIBRARY_PATH`` (MacOsx) environment variables is strongly discouraged as it can lead to runtime errors and malfunctioning.
-So it is recommended to unset them if they are set, unless you know what you are doing.
+  So it is recommended to unset them if they are set, unless you know what you are doing (use ``conda info -a`` to get info on your environment).
-``conda info -a`` will show what these are set to (on the relevant operating system).

-The parallel version of Abinit should be launched with the ``mpirun`` executable provided by conda so make sure that the bin directory of anaconda comes before the other directories.
+- The parallel version of Abinit should be launched with the ``mpirun`` executable provided by conda so make sure that the bin directory of anaconda comes before the other directories and use:
-This should be the case if

-    export PATH="/Users/gmatteo/anaconda2/bin:$PATH"
+    $ which mpirun
+    ~/anaconda2/envs/abienv/bin/mpirun

-The majority of the libraries required by the ``abiconda`` applications (including ``libgcc`` and ``libgfortran``) are automatically installed in your conda environment when you issue ``conda install APPNAME -c gmatteo``.
+- The majority of the libraries required by the ``abiconda`` applications (including ``libgcc`` and ``libgfortran``) are automatically installed in your conda environment when you issue ``conda install APPNAME -c gmatteo``.
   In principle, these libraries should be compatible with the abiconda executables but incompatibilities may appear when the ``conda`` developers decided to upgrade the ``gcc`` version or if other **tricky** dependencies such as the MPI library are upgraded upstream.
-In this case, please contact ... so that we can provide new pre-compiled versions compatible with the new software stack.
+  In this case, contact us and we will try to provide new pre-compiled versions compatible with the new software stack.
   Alternatively, you may try the sequential version ``abinit_seq`` in which the number of external dependencies and therefore the probability of linkage problems is significantly reduced.

   Note, however, that all the dependencies are provided by conda with the exception of the C standard library (``libc`` on linux, ``libSystem.B.dylib`` on MacOsx).
   If the C library provided by your OS is too old or too recent, you will get error messages such as:

       $ abinit
       abinit: /lib64/libc.so.6: version `GLIBC_2.14' not found (required by abinit)

   when you try to execute the application. ``ldd`` indeed shows that our system uses ``libc 2.12``

       $ ldd --version
       ldd (GNU libc) 2.12

   This means that the abiconda executable requires a C library that is not compatible with the one available by your system.
   At the time of writing, we build with GNU libc == 2.17

   If the C-library is recent, we can easily solve the problem by providing executables compiled with the new C-library.
   If, on the other hand, the C library is too old, we have a serious problem because supporting all the possible versions it's not an easy task (we should set up a machines with the same C-library as the one used on your system, find a version of conda that works with this configuration and finally try to recompile the application and the corresponding libraries)
   In this case you can either try an old version of the Abinit executables (start from the oldest one) or, if anything works, you will have to compile from source.

 For more info, please consult the [official conda documentation](https://conda.io/docs/troubleshooting.html)